ZGMIKE2000/Graffiti-Attack/README.md

 ### Planned Enhancements

-- **Surrogate Model Integration:** A white-box model will be embedded in GAN training to guide generation (shape and color) and improve transferability (aimed attack on object detectors).
+- **Surrogate Model Integration:** A white-box model will be embedded in GAN training to guide generation (edges and shapes).
-- **Cross-Model Evaluation:** Additional detectors will be tested to assess generalization of the adversarial patches.
+- **Cross-Model Evaluation:** Additional detectors will be tested to assess transferability of the adversarial patches.

 ### Current results summary

-I empirically found that scale ≥ 0.9 is the effective threshold where the adversarial patch leads to a >90% miss detection rate for YOLOv8m on stop signs.
-Between 0.8–0.9, detection reliability degrades sharply but inconsistently, with mAP reductions ranging from 0.96 to as low as 0.20 depending on sign shape and background.
+In prior experiments, adversarial patches smaller than 90% of the traffic sign’s area exhibited limited effectiveness against the YOLO detector.
+However, when patch scale, transparency (alpha), and positional coordinates are jointly optimized within the evolutionary search, successful attacks (stop signs not detected) are achievable with patches occupying as little as 50% of the sign’s area.

+Experimentations are still on-going, there will be tables of results for clarity.

 -Eventual testing on other classes and robust benchmarking results will be retrieved.